dedis/cs234-public/DAO/handout/handout.md

 cast votes for using the *quadratic voting* method.

-The first part sets up the third part of this assignment by having you create a Goerli ETH address and submit it to a Google Form.
+The first part sets up the third part of this assignment by having you create a Sepolia ETH address and submit it to a Google Form.
 The second part has you interact with a smart contract in a sandbox.
 The third part involves the entire class where you will work with your classmates to make your favorite proposal win.